List of works similar to the 2020 Utah monolith: Texas

 In early December 2020, a monolith-type structure was found in El Paso.

 On December 4, 2020, a monolith was found on the campus of Austin Community College in Austin.
-The structure was later revealed to have been built by the college's welding department.
+The structure was later revealed to have been built in the college's welding department.
 A photo collection of the installation is available on the college's website.

 A pet adoption center in San Antonio, saw increased traffic to their website and for adoption appointments after one was anonymously placed on their property on December 3.

 In January 2021, a metal monolith appeared next to a trail by the banks of the Trinity River in Fort Worth.
-The mystery of its appearance was short-lived, however, as it was quickly revealed to be a stunt by local country music radio station KSCS with the help of high school students from nearby Millsap, Texas.
+The mystery of its appearance was short-lived, however, as it was quickly revealed to be a stunt organized through local country music radio station KSCS with the help of high school students from nearby Millsap, Texas.

 Utah

 On December 4, 2020, a monolith appeared in West Jordan, a suburb of Salt Lake City.
 This monolith did not remain mysterious for long, as it was claimed by a local steel manufacturer, Mountain Stainless Inc., as a marketing gimmick.

-On April 3, 2021, Another monolith was found in the Three Peaks recreational area near Cedar City, Iron County, Utah.
-One major difference was that the monolith had a button on the east facing side that when pressed, would expose a container which had a metal piece with the eye of RA, the Egyptian sun God.
-This drawer dispensed strips of copper engraved seemingly the first piece of a puzzle: “HUMAN MAY 4TH | 37.3179604 | 114.9597835.”
-Further inspection showed that the monolith contained solar panels, which powered a Raspberry PI to control the monolith.
+On April 3, 2021, another monolith was found in the Three Peaks recreational area near Cedar City, Utah.
+One major difference was that the monolith had a button on the east facing side that when pressed, would expose a container which had a metal piece with the eye of Ra, the Egyptian sun god.
+This drawer dispensed strips of copper engraved seemingly the first piece of a puzzle: "human May 4th | 37.3179604 | 114.9597835.”
+Further inspection showed that the monolith contained solar panels, which powered a Raspberry Pi to control the monolith.
 This one was reported to have been vandalized, and had disappeared by late afternoon on April 5, 2021.